Why Is It Not Kosher to Mix Dairy and Meat?

 Judaism

-The prohibition against mixing meat and dairy — known in Hebrew as basar b'chalav — is one of the most recognized features of kashrut (Jewish dietary law).
-Rabbinic tradition derives it from the Torah verse 'You shall not boil a kid in its mother's milk,' which appears three times in the Pentateuch (Exodus 23:19, Exodus 34:26, Deuteronomy 14:21).
-The Talmudic sages, particularly in tractate Chullin, interpreted the threefold repetition as establishing three distinct prohibitions: cooking, eating, and deriving benefit from such a mixture.
-This interpretation was codified by Maimonides (12th century) in the Mishneh Torah and later by Joseph Karo in the Shulchan Aruch (1563 CE) Deuteronomy 14:7.
+The prohibition on mixing meat and dairy — known in Hebrew as basar b'chalav — is one of the most recognized aspects of kashrut (Jewish dietary law).
+Its biblical foundation comes from a verse that appears three times in the Torah: "You shall not boil a kid in its mother's milk" (Exodus 23:19, 34:26; Deuteronomy 14:21).
+The Talmudic sages, reasoning that a law stated three times must carry three distinct applications, derived from it three separate prohibitions: (1) cooking meat and dairy together, (2) eating them together, and (3) deriving any benefit from such a mixture Deuteronomy 14:7.

 Christianity